Receiving an adoptive placement

 - Welcoming your child home

-The National Resource Center for Adoption’s Adoption Competency Curriculum on Child and Youth Assessment and Preparation (1.6 MB PDF) provides best-practice information about preparing children to move into their adoptive families.
-Even though you are on the other side of the adoption equation, knowing about and understanding the importance of activities such as goodbye visits with the child’s birth family and others will not only help you to be patient for placement to occur, but will also help you to respond to the child’s mixed feelings when placement does occur.
+In preparing children to move into their adoptive families, it is helpful to understand the importance of certain activities, like goodbye visits with the child’s birth family.
+This will not only help you to be patient for placement to occur, but will also help you to respond to the child’s mixed feelings when placement does occur.

 Scheduling pre-placement visits with the child in your home, the child’s foster home, or a neutral location is important.
 When and where the visits happen, and how many will occur, are customized for each adoption and take into account the child’s age and developmental stage, child and family calendars, distance, and other factors.